ForScore Help

 Several types of scanners are available.
 They differ in how they connect to a computer and the technology they use for scanning barcodes.

 Scanner interfaces are generally either keyboard wedge, USB, or serial.
-ForScore only supports the keyboard wedge or USB type of scanner.
+ForScore only supports the USB type of scanner.